-Other plays include A Perfect Blendship (Workshopped at the Hangar Theatre) and First Refusal (Workshopped at Rattlestick Playwrights Theatre).
+Other plays include A Prehistoric Ritual, A Perfect Blendship (Workshopped at the Hangar Theatre) and First Refusal (Workshopped at Rattlestick Playwrights Theatre).
 Tim wrote the stage adaptation for the world premiere of Mr. Magoo's Christmas Carol, starring Douglas Sills, Joshua Henry and Betsy Wolfe, directed by Carl Andress.
 He also adapted four classic musicals - Funny Girl, Chess, Hair and On the Twentieth Century - for The Actors Fund concert series.
 Tim is currently working on a screenplay adaptation of Message to Michael.